WOODCHUCKERS FIREWOOD

 -

-Don’t burning garbage, plastic, particleboard, plywood, or any other painted or treated wood.
-THEY release toxic chemicals building up creosote.
+Don’t burn garbage, plastic, particleboard, plywood, or any other painted or treated wood.
+They release toxic chemicals building up creosote.

 -